laberge/nice-blinds-controller/README.md

 5. Click **Submit**
 6. The integration will automatically discover all connected devices
 7. **Select devices** you want to add to Home Assistant
-8. **Review auto-generated groups** - The integration automatically creates groups based on device naming patterns:
+8. **Review controller groups** - The integration discovers groups configured on your Nice controller:
-   - Devices like "Office 1", "Office 2", "Office 3" → "Office Blinds" group
-   - Devices like "MBA 1", "MBA 3" → "MBA Blinds" group
-   - All devices → "All Blinds" group (if 3+ devices)
+   - Groups are read directly from the controller (e.g., "Office", "Sunroom", "Kitchen")
+   - Create and manage groups in your controller's web interface
+   - Groups execute commands at the hardware level (truly simultaneous)
 9. Click **Submit** to complete setup

-**Group entities** appear as separate cover entities that control all member blinds simultaneously with reliable sequential execution.
+**Group entities** appear as separate cover entities that send commands to your controller's native groups for instant, simultaneous control of all member devices.

+### Refreshing Devices & Groups

+When you add new devices or create new groups on your controller:

+1. Go to **Settings** → **Devices & Services**
+2. Find **Nice Blinds Controller**
+3. Click **Configure** (gear icon)
+4. Select **"Refresh Devices & Groups"**
+5. Click **"Refresh Now"**

+The integration will re-discover everything from the controller and reload automatically - no need to reinstall!

 #### Supported Controllers